xani-dev/Restaurant-App/README.md

 Includes a Search Bar, different dishes per restaurant and cart manages orders from different restaurants.

-On the backend, users, restaurants and menu information can be easily managed via Stripe.
+On the backend, users, restaurants and menu information can be easily managed via Strapi.

 ## Demo